Tina Turner: Awards, honors and achievements

 In 2005, Turner received the prestigious Kennedy Center Honors.
 President George W. Bush commented on her "natural skill, the energy and sensuality", and referred to her legs as "the most famous in show business".
 Several artists paid tribute to her that night including Melissa Etheridge (performing "River Deep – Mountain High"), Queen Latifah (performing "What's Love Got to Do with It"), Beyoncé (performing "Proud Mary"), and Al Green (performing "Let's Stay Together").
 Oprah Winfrey stated, "We don't need another hero.
 We need more heroines like you, Tina.
 You make me proud to spell my name w-o-m-a-n."

 In 2021, Turner was inducted by Angela Bassett into the Rock and Roll Hall of Fame as a solo artist.
 Keith Urban and H.E.R. performed "It's Only Love", Mickey Guyton performed "What's Love Got to Do with It", and Christina Aguilera performed "River Deep – Mountain High".

-In September 2025, Turner was selected for induction into the National Rhythm and Blues Hall of Fame and is slated to be inducted on October 26, 2025.

-Turner has also received the following honors: